FreelancerArijit/Portfolio-Project/README.md

 # Portfolio-Project
-This is a portfolio project which i built using HTML,  CSS and JS
+This is a portfolio project which i built using HTML,  CSS